2019 Malaysian Athletics

 Malaysian Grand Prix (March 30-31) FULL RESULTS

 Looking at the entries below, the meet seems like an absolute high-quality Asian level meet.
-2 guys are jumping over 8m in Long Jump men and 3 10.1 guys in the 100m as one example.
+Two guys are jumping over 8m in Long Jump men and 3 10.1 guys in the 100m as one example.
 Still, not all the top SEA Athletes are here; some played in Singapore, Some will play in the Jatim Open in Indonesia, and some will compete in America this weekend.
 Next week Pinoyathletics will unleash the SEA Rankings leading up to Asian Champs.

 On SEA Games Athletics Rankings and Stats